 Genes to Environment

 NAU's Genes to Environment Ph.D.
-Program, initially funded by the National Science Foundation’s Integrative Graduate Education, Research, and Traineeship Program (IGERT), will continue in a slightly modified form through the support of NAU's Provost’s Office; the College of Engineering, Forestry and Natural Sciences; and the Graduate College through the 2015-2016 academic year.
+Program, initially funded by the National Science Foundation’s Integrative Graduate Education, Research, and Traineeship Program (IGERT), was funded in a slightly modified form through the support of NAU's Provost’s Office; the College of Engineering, Forestry and Natural Sciences; and the Graduate College through the 2015-2016 academic year.
 Currently, there are no more funding opportunities anticipated under this program.